-It’s important to realize that employee defense training isn’t just about avoiding individual security incidents.
+It’s important to realize that phishing awareness training isn’t just about avoiding individual security incidents.
 When real-world phishing emails find their way into live inboxes, we don’t just want employees to recognize and avoid them… we want the emails reported.

 Reported phishing emails serve as an early warning that emails with certain characteristics can and are bypassing technical controls such as advanced spam filters.
 By analyzing these emails, you’ll have the opportunity to amend and improve your security controls to ensure similar emails are blocked in the future.

 In order to ensure all of these goals are achieved, specific metrics will need to be agreed on and monitored to ensure progress is being made.
 To do this, be sure to track the following statistics:

 Failure – The proportion of training emails that employees 'fall for' (click on a malicious link, open a malicious attachment, inadvertently comply with fraud requests, etc.)

 Non-failure – The proportion of training emails that employees do not click, open, or report